LiuYuancheng/PLC_and_RTU_Simulator/IEC_104_PLC_Simulator/readme.md

 ### Background knowledge

-In this section we will introduce the detailed IEC 60870-5-104 protocol packet structure, the data storage address configuration of station and points, the measured point and changeable point.
+In this section we will introduce some basic background know about the the IEC 60870-5-104 standard includes the detailed  ICE104 protocol packet structure, the data storage address configuration of station and device memory management of  the measured point and changeable point.

 #### IEC 60870-5-104 Protocol Detail

 IEC 60870-5-104 (IEC 104) is a network-based extension of IEC 60870-5-101 and is designed for communication between control stations (e.g., SCADA, DCS) and substations or field equipment over TCP/IP networks.
 IEC 104 uses the same Application Protocol Data Unit (APDU) format as IEC 101 but encapsulated within TCP/IP packets.
 An IEC 104 APDU consists of the Start Byte, Length, and Application Protocol Control Information (APCI), followed optionally by Application Service Data Unit (ASDU).
-The packet detail is shown blow:
+The traffic packet detail is shown blow:

 ![](doc/img/s_04.png)

-The ASDU contains the actual data being transmitted, such as monitoring values or control commands.
+As shown in the packet structure diagram, the APCI determines the message frame type and ASDU contains the control or monitoring data being transmitted, such as monitoring values or control commands.
 Here's a more detailed breakdown:

-**APCI (Application Protocol Control Information)** section determines the frame type:
+**APCI (Application Protocol Control Information)** :

 - **Start byte (0x68):** Indicates the beginning of a packet.

 - **Length byte:** Specifies the length of the data within the packet.
 - **Four-byte control field:** Provides control information, including options for data transmission and acknowledgements.

-**ASDU (Application Service Data Unit)** holds the actual control or monitoring data and has the following structure:
+**ASDU (Application Service Data Unit)** :

 - **Type Identification (TI)** : 1 byte to indicates the type of information (e.g., `0x01` for single-point)
 - **Variable Structure Qualifier (VSQ)** : 1 byte to indicate the number of elements and addressing mode.